Kquant03/Benchmark-Contamination-Checker/README.md

 ```

 I tested it against benchmark questions I paraphrased myself and it worked fine.
 I needed this for a dataset I generated with Nemotron.

+Note: If you're going to test it against another benchmark, reformat it to where the only felds are "question" and "answer"

+Also, it's made to test against ShareGPT datasets.
+So my benchmark is reformatted to question/answer jsonl and my dataset I'm testing is ShareGPT.